aws-samples/aws-flow-ruby-samples/samples/file_processing/README.md

 **To run the FileProcessing sample:**

-1. Open *three* separate terminal windows and, in each one, change to the `lib` directory in the location where you cloned or unarchived the sample code.
+1. Open *four* separate terminal windows and, in each one, change to the `lib` directory in the location where you cloned or unarchived the sample code.
 For example: